We may get commissions for purchases made through links in this post.

 Stress hormones are carried in the bloodstream to various locations in the body, including the cat’s bladder.
 When in the bladder, the constantly elevated levels of stress hormones activate sensory nerves in the bladder itself, causing inflammation and making the bladder wall more susceptible to tiny cuts and bruises.
 These microscopic cuts cause the blood to hemorrhage into the urine and create a painful burning sensation.

 How Bad Can Cystitis Get?

-Even when not causing a complete obstruction of the urethra, recurring flare-ups of Feline Idiopathic Cystitis put your cat’s life at risk.
+Even when not causing complete obstruction of the urethra, recurring flare-ups of Feline Idiopathic Cystitis put your cat’s life at risk.
 Every time the bladder becomes inflamed it thickens a little with microscopic scar tissue forming.
-Eventually this can lead to cancer of the bladder.
+Eventually, this can lead to cancer of the bladder.